-We provide enrichment clubs and classes to give kids the opportunity to experience learning in areas that they might not get a chance to experience in the normal school day.
+We provide enrichment clubs to give kids the opportunity to experience learning in areas that they might not get a chance to experience in the normal school day.
 We do this to help create a SPARK, to get them fired up and interested to learn NEW things.

-We believe that quality School-Age Care is more than a safe place for kids to be while their parents are working, and it is more than a fun place to be.
+We believe that Children's Choice must be more than a safe place for kids to be while their parents are working, and more than a fun place to be.
 It is one of the few times in a child's day which provides the opportunity to interact positively with children of different ages.
 It is perhaps the only time in a day that caregivers, who have the time to give significant one-on-one attention to your child, are available.
 We have the unique ability to teach the social skills that are essential in youth development, delinquency prevention and the development of the future citizens of this country.
 We join the family and the school in the role of participating in the positive development and education of your child.

-The goal of this Parent Information Booklet is to provide a written orientation to the school-age care program and to share with you Children's Choice goals, policies, procedures and other information.
+The goal of this Parent Information Booklet is to provide a written orientation to the afterschool program and to share with you Children's Choice goals, policies, procedures and other information.
 Please take time to read the booklet thoroughly.
-We have also posted a video parent orientation on our website at http://www.childrens-choice.org/parents.html

 We are happy to welcome you and your child into our Children's Choice family.
-You and your child are now a vital part of this working model.